redox-os/website/content/faq.en.md

 ### How to report bugs on Redox

-Check GitLab Issues first to see if your problem is already known.
+Check GitLab Issues first to see if your problem has already been reported.

 - [Redox Book Bug Report Guide](https://doc.redox-os.org/book/ch12-03-creating-proper-bug-reports.html)